dhanushan16/SQL-Practice/DML/DML_Interview_Questions.md

 ```

 **Answer:**
 The first statement does not specify column names, so values must be provided for all columns in the correct order.
-The second statement explicitly specifies the column names, making it more readable, maintainable, and suitable for real-world projects.
+The second statement specifies column names, making it more readable and suitable for real-world projects.

 ---

 ### 12. What happens if a new column is added to the table and the INSERT statement does not specify column names?

 **Answer:**
-The query may fail because SQL expects a value for every column in the table when column names are not specified.
+The query may fail because values must be provided for all columns when column names are not specified.

 ---

 ### 13. Can the same column be specified twice in an INSERT statement?

 **Answer:**
-No. A column can be specified only once in the column list of an INSERT statement.
+No. A column cannot be specified more than once in the column list of an INSERT statement.

 ---

 ### 14. Can we insert multiple rows using a single INSERT statement in Oracle?

 **Answer:**
-No. Oracle does not support inserting multiple rows using multiple `VALUES` clauses in a single INSERT statement.
-Oracle provides `INSERT ALL` for inserting multiple rows.
+Yes.
+Oracle supports inserting multiple rows using the `INSERT ALL` statement.
+It does not support multiple rows insertion using multiple `VALUES` clauses like some other databases.

 ---

 ### 15. What is the difference between INSERT, UPDATE, and DELETE?

 **Answer:**

-- `INSERT` adds new rows.
+- `INSERT` is used to add new records.
-- `UPDATE` modifies existing rows.
+- `UPDATE` is used to modify existing records.
-- `DELETE` removes existing rows.
+- `DELETE` is used to remove existing records.

+---

 # UPDATE Command

 ### 1. What is the UPDATE command?

 **Answer:**
-The `UPDATE` command is a DML (Data Manipulation Language) command used to modify or update existing records in an existing table.
+The `UPDATE` command is a DML command used to modify or update existing records in an existing table.

 ---

 ### 2. Can UPDATE be used to insert new records into a table?

 **Answer:**
-No. The `UPDATE` command cannot insert new records.
-It only modifies the values of existing records.
-To insert new records, we use the `INSERT` command.
+No. UPDATE cannot insert new records.
+It only modifies existing records.

 ---

 ### 3. What is the purpose of the SET clause in UPDATE?

 **Answer:**
-The `SET` clause is used to specify the column name and the new value that needs to be updated.
+The `SET` clause is used to specify the column names and their new values that need to be updated.

 ---

 ### 4. What is the purpose of the WHERE clause in an UPDATE statement?

 **Answer:**
-The `WHERE` clause is used to specify the condition and identify which rows need to be updated.
+The `WHERE` clause is used to specify the condition and identify which rows should be updated.

 ---

 ### 5. What happens if we execute an UPDATE statement without a WHERE clause?

 **Answer:**
-If the `WHERE` clause is omitted, the UPDATE statement will affect all rows in the table.
+All rows in the table will be updated because no condition is specified.

 ---

 ### 6. Can we update multiple columns using a single UPDATE statement?

 **Answer:**
 Yes.
-Multiple columns can be updated using a single UPDATE statement by specifying each column and its new value in the SET clause, separated by commas.
+Multiple columns can be updated using a single UPDATE statement by specifying multiple column-value pairs in the SET clause.

 ---

 ### 7. Can we update multiple rows using an UPDATE statement?

 **Answer:**
 Yes.
-If multiple rows satisfy the condition given in the WHERE clause, all matching rows will be updated.
+If multiple rows satisfy the WHERE condition, all matching rows will be updated.

 ---

 ### 8. What happens if the WHERE condition does not match any row?

 **Answer:**
-If no row satisfies the WHERE condition, no rows will be updated.
-The query will execute successfully without modifying any records.
+No rows will be updated.
+The query will execute successfully without changing any data.

 ---

 ### 9. What happens if the same value is updated for multiple rows?

 **Answer:**
-All rows that satisfy the WHERE condition will be updated with the specified value.
+All rows satisfying the WHERE condition will be updated with that value.

 ---